enlezlab/enlezlab-site-starter/content/home/hero/index.md

 cta_link: ""
 image: bg.jpg
 component: "hero-main"
-data_body: |
-  # Done For You
+data_title: "Done For You"
-  Pre built lead gen site, so you can focus on the business.
+data_body: "Pre built lead gen site, so you can focus on the business."
 ---